Parametric distribution in Flux

 In any case, the parametric distribution may be setted as follows:

-• An additional window Distribution manager should appears and is asking to allow some resources (Number of secondary Flux in parallel) for the parametric distribution, click on Allow;
+Figure 2.
+The supervisor's options allowing the user to set the parametric distribution. - An additional window Distribution manager should appears and is asking to allow some resources (Number of secondary Flux in parallel) for the parametric distribution, click on Allow;

 Figure 3.
-The distribution manager asking for the Number of Concurrent Flux.
+The distribution manager asking for the Number of Concurrent Flux. - Finally, click on Use to complete the parametric distribution

-• The parametric distribution may be started by clicking the button Distribution manager in the bottom right of the Supervisor as shown below.
+Distribution manager in the bottom right of the Supervisor as

 Figure 4.
 The distribution manager button in the Flux Supervisor.